 Commercial consulting bookings are the value of new contracts entered into during a specified period, including adjustments for the effects of changes in contract scope and contract terminations ("Bookings").
 The underlying contracts are terminable by the client on short notice with little or no termination penalties.
 Measuring Bookings involves the use of estimates and judgments and there are no independent standards or requirements governing the calculation of bookings.
 Information regarding Bookings is not comparable to, nor should it be substituted for, an analysis of reported revenues.
-The book-to-bill ratio for our commercial consulting revenues is the ratio of Bookings to commercial consulting projects is one year.
+The book-to-bill ratio for our commercial consulting revenues is the ratio of Bookings to commercial consulting revenues for a specified period.
+The average duration of commercial consulting projects is approximately one year.

 Year Ended December 31,

-(Dollars in millions) 2023 2022 2021
+(Dollars in millions) 2024 2023 2022

-Bookings \$ 1,351.9 \$ 1,192.2 \$ 810.3
+Bookings \$ 1,281.3 \$ 1,351.9 \$ 1,192.2

-Book-to-Bill Ratio 1.2 to 1 1.2 to 1 1.3 to 1
+Book-to-Bill Ratio 1.1 to 1 1.2 to 1 1.2 to 1